surfriderfoundationeurope/surfnet/README.md

 ### Training

-You can set hyperparameters in scripts_for_experiments/train_base.sh and run it
+You can set a few hyperparameters in scripts_for_experiments/train_base.sh and run it

 ```shell
 sh scripts_for_experiments/train_base.sh
 ```

 Then open Tensorboard in your browser to follow training.

+For more control refer to the parse_args() function in train_base.py.

 ## Extension network